jcsodenkamp/jcsodenkamp.github.io/_projects/2018-06-30-demo-project.md

 itle: 'Under Construction'
 subtitle: 'Future Development'
 date: 2018-06-30 00:00:00
-description: This page will should links to a my software development portfolio / projects .
+description: This page will should links to a my software development portfolio and or projects .
 featured_image: '/images/demo/Under-C.png'
 ---